JavelinAnalytics/Alpaca-execution/README.md

 # Project Alpaca-functions
-Project creates functions for seamless trading of US equities and cryptos over Alpacas API.
+Project creates an execution algorithm for seamless trading of US equities and cryptos over Alpacas API.
-Functions are toggleable based on user input to set asset traded, market side, order type, as well as take profit and stop loss for multi legged orders.
-Functions also handle fee computations by computing slippage costs and trading fees by user volume tiers.
+Inputs are toggleable to set asset traded, market side, order type, as well as take profit and stop loss for multi legged orders.
+Execution flow also handles fee computations by computing slippage costs and trading fees for crypto set by user 30 day volume tiers.
 ## Requirements
 - Python >= 3.7
 - Alpaca API Key and Secret key